 67. This clause provides for the circumstances in which the DPA may direct an agency to add to a record of personal information a notation of its views on correction of that record.
 The power can only be exercised where the information-subject has been refused access under the FOI Act to the record, has complained to the DPA that the record is inaccurate, the DPA has recommended an amendment to the agency and the agency has, after 60 days, refused to make the amendment.
-The DPA may not direct a correction if the information-subject appeals to the AAT against the refusal of access to the record.
+The DPA may not direct a correction if the information-subject appeals to the AAT against the refusal of access to the record and the AAT decides that access should be granted.